Entice customers to sign up for your mailing list with discounts or exclusive offers.

-Traditional Thai Green Curry Paste with Mortar and Pestle
+Traditional Thai Green Curry Paste Made from Scratch

 Originating in central Thailand, this classic curry dish derives its name and color from the green ingredients used to make the paste.
 The green curry paste is fried in oil before adding coconut milk and other ingredients to make the curry dish.
 Leave out the protein to make it vegetarian but always serve it with steamed jasmine rice.